aninnda/SOEN342_PROJECT/README.md

 You can view a 5 minute video demonstration of our app here: [https://youtu.be/B_bDgeERgyk](https://youtu.be/B_bDgeERgyk).

 ## Documentation
-Documentation, such as Use Case Models, Sequence Diagrams, and Domain Models can be found under [documentation](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/)
+Finalized documentation, such as Use Case Models, Sequence Diagrams, and Domain Models can be found under [documentation/all-final](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/all-final/).

+If you wish to view documentation created by iteration, see subfolders under [documentation](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/all-final/).

 ## Running instructions